-Dr. Elizabeth Oakes (Ph.D., Vanderbilt University, in Shakespeare and American Poetry) is a poet, spiritual writer, and former Shakespeare professor.
-After she and her husband traveled for several years to “arty, spiritual” places, they came to Sedona, and within two days were looking for a house.
+Dr. Oakes (Ph.D., Vanderbilt University) is a poet, spiritual writer, and former Shakespeare professor.
+After she and her husband John Warren Oakes traveled for several years to places where art and spirituality were paramount, such as Glastonbury, England, they came to Sedona, and within two days were looking for a house.
 Red Rock fever had struck!

-Since moving here in 2012, Elizabeth (who also goes by her nickname Libby) has been asked to read her poems in every available venue in town, helped sponsor the Pumphouse Poetry and Prose Project, and organized reading events, such as for the Max Ernst/Dorothea Tanning program this year for the Sedona Art Museum.
-She was also a member of the Arts and Culture Initiatives Work Group in 2015.
+Since moving here in 2012, Elizabeth (who also goes by her nickname Libby) has been asked to read her poems widely at various venues in town, helped sponsor the Pumphouse Poetry and Prose Project, and organized reading events for the Sedona Art Museum.
+She currently represents the Literary Arts on the Sedona Cultural Collaborative.

 “To put it succinctly, I am a member of the One Percent with a very different perspective on issues 99 Percenters might find troubling.”